 For meteorological radar systems the spurious emission limits are related to the PEP.
-The limits shall be as specified in in Table 3 and also defined in ERC/Recommendation 74-01 [1], Annex 5, Table 5.1.
+The limits shall be as specified in in Table 3 and also defined in ERC/Recommendation 74-01 [1], Annex 5, Table 15.

-The spurious emission limits Table 3 are either absolute levels (dBm in PEP in the reference bandwidth) or attenuation (dB) below the PEP supplied to the antenna port.
+The spurious emission limits specified in Table 3 are either absolute levels or attenuation (dB) below the PEP supplied to the antenna port.